-- The potential for reduced access to farm land, businesses, social networks and community facilities. - Potential for benefits and adverse effects on the existing and future land and beneficial uses, including agriculture and other local businesses. - Potential biosecurity effects associated with disturbance of land and movement of vehicles associated with the mine on agricultural operations within and in the vicinity of the mine. - Potential for benefits and adverse effects on socio-economics at local and regional scales. - The potential for changes to and interruption of the existing infrastructure in the project area and in its vicinity, including water supply infrastructure, power transmission lines and local and regional roads or rail. - Potential for the project to adversely impact the social cohesion, mental health and well-being of the communities in the vicinity of the project. - Potential damage to local and regional road surfaces along transport routes and increased risk to road safety on transport routes. - The potential to increase risk to environmental and landscape hazards such as bushfires.
+- The potential for reduced access to farm land, businesses, social networks and community facilities. - Potential for benefits and adverse effects on the existing and future land and beneficial uses, including agriculture and other local businesses. - Potential for benefits and adverse effects on socio-economics at local and regional scales. - The potential for changes to the existing infrastructure in the project area and in its vicinity, including water supply infrastructure, power transmission lines and local and regional roads or rail. - Potential damage to local and regional road surfaces along transport routes and increased risk to road safety on transport routes. - The potential to increase risk to environmental and landscape hazards such as bushfires.

-- Characterise the existing and planned land use and the existing beneficial uses within and in the vicinity of the proposed project. - Describe the existing infrastructure for water supply, irrigation, wastewater collection and power supply in the project area and in its vicinity. - Characterise the current traffic conditions (including site access) and road infrastructure (including arterial and municipal roads) and road users in terms of capacity, condition and structural integrity, travel times, safety and accessibility. - Describe proposed transport routes and infrastructure, its ability to accommodate traffic generated by the project, as well as other predicted future demands. - Describe existing emergency response infrastructure and resources. - Describe the characteristics of the existing community in the vicinity of the project site, having regard to demographic, socio-economic and societal connection factors and with reference to relevant municipal or sub-regional benchmarks. - Describe community attitudes to the existing environment and the potential changes brought by mining and associated operations. - Describe the bushfire hazard for the immediate site and broader landscape conditions and undertake appropriate risk assessment that considers the risk of bushfire to people, property and community infrastructure.
+- Characterise the existing and planned land use and the existing beneficial uses within and in the vicinity of the proposed project. - Describe the existing infrastructure for water supply, irrigation, wastewater collection and power supply in the project area and in its vicinity. - Characterise the current traffic conditions (including site access) and road infrastructure (including arterial and municipal roads) and road users in terms of capacity, condition and structural integrity, travel times, safety and accessibility.

+- Describe proposed transport routes and infrastructure, its ability to accommodate traffic generated by the project, as well as other predicted future demands. - Describe existing emergency response infrastructure and resources. - Describe the characteristics of the existing community in the vicinity of the project site, having regard to demographic, socio-economic and societal connection factors and with reference to relevant municipal or sub-regional benchmarks. - Describe community attitudes to the existing environment and the potential changes brought by mining and associated operations. - Describe the bushfire hazard for the immediate site and broader landscape conditions and undertake appropriate risk assessment that considers the risk of bushfire to people, property and community infrastructure

-- Assess potential social and land use impacts arising from the project including access to accommodation and social services. - Assess the potential economic effects (beneficial and adverse) which could result from the project, including opportunities for business and for existing businesses. - Assess the potential effects on workforce development opportunities in the local and wider region as a result of the project. - Assess potential effects of the project on the structural condition of potentially affected public roads, having regard to relevant design standards in the context of historical and proposed future usage. - Evaluate the consistency of the project with the policies and provisions of the Gannawarra and Swan Hill planning schemes and other relevant land use planning strategies.
+- Assess potential social and land use impacts arising from the project. - Assess the potential economic effects (beneficial and adverse) which could result from the project, including opportunities for business and for existing businesses. - Assess the potential effects on workforce development opportunities in the local and wider region as a result of the project. - Assess potential effects of the project on the structural condition of potentially affected public roads, having regard to relevant design standards in the context of historical and proposed future usage. - Evaluate the consistency of the project with the policies and provisions of the Gannawarra and Swan Hill planning schemes and other relevant land use planning strategies.